Erik98146/LaunchControl/README.md

 A small and simple AMOLED control panel plus a web control panel for Jayco Terrain and Entegra Launch adventure vans with Lithionics/Victron components.
 Full RV-C integration.

 ## Features
-- RV-C integration for status and control of all devices over the RV-C CAN bus network, duplicating Firefly controls
+- RV-C integration for status and control of all devices over the RV-C CAN bus network, duplicating (and improving) Firefly controls
 - Web control panel for Firefly controls and additonal automations
 - Remote cloud control through VRM
 - Georgeous mini AMOLED remote control panel for bed area